KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws1-command-line/README.md

 {% include "./3create.md" %}

 ## Move and delete files and directories {#move-delete} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
 Let's now work with `cp` and `rm` to make copies of our file and remove files.
-We'll also try out some helpful CLI commands and shortcuts using your up/down arrow keys to scroll through previous commands.
+We'll also try out some helpful CLI commands.
 {% include "./4move-delete.md" %}